 Used skills: #socialmediamarketing, #facebookads, #copywriting, basic #graphicdesign, basic #videocreation, basic #photography

 So, my question at the end of the day: Do you still envisage a digital marketer as a hipster in a coffee shop?
 Don’t get me wrong, it can be hipster as per book but very very very busy one which makes me to conclude:

 How to learn all of these?

-As you could see, a digital marketing is a broad subject which gives you a unique opportunity to find a topic that you can specialise in.
-You can choose to learn to copywrite and still have a successful career in Digital Marketing.
+As you could see, digital marketing is a broad subject that gives you a unique opportunity to find a topic in that you can specialize in.
+You can choose to learn to Copywrite and still have a successful career in Digital Marketing.
 Let’s say you love statistics, then you can specialise in Google Analytics.

 First, let’s identify your skills and strengths